AstraZeneca/chemicalx/docs/source/notes/tutorial.rst

 We import the ``DatasetLoader`` and ``BatchGenerator`` from the ``data`` namespace of ChemicalX.
-In the first step a DrugComDB DatasetLoader is instantiated -- it is an oncology related synergy scoring dataset.
+In the first step a DrugComDB DatasetLoader is instantiated -- it is an oncology-related synergy scoring dataset.
 The task related to the dataset is to predict the synergistic nature of drug pair combinations.
-Using the ``get_context_features()``, ``get_drug_features()`` and ``get_labeled_triples()`` class methods we load the contex features, drug features and the triples used for training.
+Using the ``get_context_features()``, ``get_drug_features()`` and ``get_labeled_triples()`` class methods we load the context features, drug features, and the triples used for training.
-Using the triples we generate training and test sets with using 50% of the triples for training.
-Finally we create a ``BatchGenerator`` instance this will generate drug pair batches of size 1024, while it will return the drug and context features for each labeled triple.
+Using the triples we generate training and test sets by using 50% of the triples for training.
+Finally, we create a ``BatchGenerator`` instance this will generate drug pair batches of size 1024, while it will return the drug and context features for each labeled triple.